pyeventsourcing/eventsourcing/docs/topics/domain.rst

     # The aggregate ID is a version 5 UUID.
     assert agg.id == MyAggregate.create_id("foo")

 If a ``create_id()`` method is defined on the aggregate class, the base class method :func:`~eventsourcing.domain.MetaAggregate.create_id` will be overridden.
 The arguments used in this method must be a subset of the arguments used to create the aggregate.
 The base class method simply returns a version 4 UUID, which is the default behaviour for generating aggregate IDs.

-Alternatively, an 'id' attribute can be declared on the aggregate class, and an ID supplied directly when creating new aggregates.
+Alternatively, an ``id`` attribute can be declared on the aggregate class, and an ``id`` argument supplied when creating new aggregates.

 .. code:: python